STAT545-UBC/STAT545-UBC-original-website/hw05_factor-figure-boss-repo-hygiene.md

 **Drop Oceania.** Filter the Gapminder data to remove observations associated with the `continent` of Oceania.
 Additionally, remove unused factor levels.
 Provide concrete information on the data before and after removing these rows and Oceania; address the number of rows and the levels of the affected factors.

 **Reorder the levels of `country` or `continent`.** Use the forcats package to change the order of the factor levels, based on a principled summary of one of the quantitative variables.
-Consider experimenting with a summary statistic beyond the most basic choice of the mean.
+Consider experimenting with a summary statistic beyond the most basic choice of the median.
+While you're here, practice writing to file and reading back in (see next section).

 Characterize the (derived) data before and after your factor re-leveling.